nusolar/training-f23/src/tools/command-line.md

 Notice that folders on Unix-like systems are separated by `/`.
 On Windows, the path separator is `\\`.
 Also notice that files (typically) contain an extension that hints at the file type.
-The file extension for `report.pdf` is `.pdf`, meaning this file is like a PDF.
+The file extension for `report.pdf` is `.pdf`, meaning this file is likely a PDF.

 Now that you understand Unix paths, let's discuss how to list files and move between folders.
 For the remainder of this section, we'll assume the following file hierarchy, although you